radu-matei/kube-toolkit/README.md

 - some people will argue that this is way out of scope for Kubernetes - but I would say that Kubernetes already make use of great platform features (load balancers, storage) - why not expand that to databases, caches and cool platform services people want to use with the cloud?

-- if at any point you have any idea regarding this project, your contribution is most welcome (as long as it is respectful and mindfu of others).
+- if at any point you have any idea regarding this project, your contribution is most welcome (as long as it is respectful and mindful of others).

 Documentation, installing, using
 --------------------------------